yyumna/climatechange_ai/README.md

 **A:** No, although some initial experiments or citation of published results would strengthen your submission.

 **Q:** The submission website never sent me a confirmation email.
 Is this a problem?
 **A:** No, the CMT system does not send automatic confirmation emails after a submission, though the submission should show up on the CMT page once submitted.
 If in any doubt regarding the submission process, please contact the organizers.
-Also please avoid making multiple submission of the same article to CMT.
+Also please avoid making multiple submissions of the same article to CMT.